Immortality-IMT/Community-DDOS-Against-Scammers/README.md

 The first step is a warning to their ISP, and IANA that they are scammers.
 If the ISP and other parties do not act in time.
 The entire user base performs a distributed denial of service attack on the website or email service.

+The list is public so haxors can join in an open season.

 The list is formed by multiple listing across the many service that track and log these online assholes.